Department of English

 Biography

-Jason’s research is focused on late eighteenth and nineteenth century British fiction, and he has interdisciplinary interests in religious studies and musicology.
-In particular, he is interested in exploring the capacity of narrative fiction to mediate ephemeral dimensions of religious and musical experience.
-His previous substantial research projects have focused on the representation of religion in the work of George Eliot and Charlotte Brontë.
-Before coming to Brown he was the recipient of the 2021-2022 Gould Studentship in English Literature at Trinity College, Cambridge and a Trustee Scholar at the University of Southern California.
+Jason’s research is primarily focused on late eighteenth and nineteenth century British and Irish fiction, and he has interdisciplinary interests in religious studies and music.
+His previous substantial research projects have focused on the representation of religion in the work of George Eliot, Charlotte Brontë, and Charles Maturin, among others.
+Before coming to Brown, he was the recipient of the 2021-2022 Gould Studentship in English Literature at Trinity College, Cambridge and a Trustee Scholar at the University of Southern California.

 Publications